 There were no excuses for un-manly behavior.
 You’re a father.
 You’re in charge.
 Act like it.
 This old generation understood it well.

 Our men could take a lesson away from this.
 Stop acting like you’re entitled to anything.
 Stop acting like a whining baby if things don’t go your way.
 And most importantly, work to better yourself so when these bad things do happen, you have it controlled.

 No one else can do this task for you.

-The 1920’s was a time of strong masculinity.
+The 1920s was a time of strong masculinity.
 Men were held up by merit to be successful leaders at work and at home.
-The men of 1920s didn’t shy from confrontation, nor did he allow himself to be depraved of his health from obesity.
+The man of 1920s didn’t shy from confrontation, nor did he allow himself to be depraved of his health from obesity.

-These are traits every man should adhere too.
+These are traits every man should adhere to.

 If you enjoyed this article, give us a bookmark and check back often for new content.
 New articles every weekday.